 Our 2017-2022 Strategic Plan includes four strategic priorities, based on a comprehensive consultation process with key partners and stakeholders:

-- Develop an ethical framework for care of the frail elderly and their family caregivers to provide a foundation for choices and decisions for the creation, dissemination and implementation of health care technologies.
+- Develop an ethical framework for care of older Canadians living with frailty and their family caregivers to provide a foundation for choices and decisions for the creation, dissemination and implementation of health care technologies.

-- Foster improved inter-professional collaboration for health care providers working with the seriously ill, frail elderly.
+- Foster improved inter-professional collaboration for health care providers working with the seriously ill, older adults living with frailty.

 Empower, engage and support patients and their families/caregivers

 - Develop and evaluate tools for care planning and shared decision making.

 - Develop interventions to improve communication between health care providers and older Canadians living with frailty citizens, families and caregivers.

 Improve clinical outcomes

-- Increase evidence-informed practice to improve and maintain function in the frail elderly.
+- Increase evidence-informed practice to improve and maintain function in older adults living with frailty.

 - Develop and encourage appropriate use of health care evidence for treatment including end-of-life care.

-- Promote quality indicators for care of the sick elderly at the individual, institutional and system level.
+- Promote quality indicators for care of the sick older adults at the individual, institutional and system level.